surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 18.9.0-b.2 =
+= 18.9.0-rc.1 =

-(2024/09/19) Added French translations for the SSO &gt; Troubleshooting page.
-Updated the database query to calculate the total transient sizes.
+(2024/09/19) Fixed missing error message when Bitly monthly usage limit has been exceeded.
+Improved speed of the database query to calculate the total transient sizes.

 = 18.8.0 =